bunyaminonum/youtube-comments-sentiment-analyses/README.md

 # Real-Time Sentiment Pipeline for YouTube Comments

 This project is a real-time sentiment analysis pipeline for YouTube comments.
-It collects comments from YouTube videos, performs sentiment analysis, and shares negative results on a Telegram channel.
+It collects comments from YouTube videos, performs sentiment analysis using the Gemini API, and shares negative results on a Telegram channel.

 ## Table of Contents
 - [Introduction](#introduction)